MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M01_L02_Version_Control_with_Git_in_Azure_Repos.md

 ## Review

-In this lab, you used the Azure DevOps portal to manage branches and repositories.
+In this lab, you have learned how to use Git for version control in Azure Repos.